-For pins that were configured as peripheral I/O, the user must reconfigure the peripheral module that interfaces to the pin before writing to the PPDACK bit.
-If the peripheral module is not enabled before writing to PPDACK, the pins will be controlled by their associated port control registers when the I/O latches are opened.
+For pins configured as peripheral I/O, you must reconfigure the peripheral module that interfaces to the pin before writing to the PPDACK bit.
+If the peripheral module is not enabled before writing to PPDACK, the pins is controlled by their associated port control registers when the I/O latches are opened.